nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 You must be signed into iCloud on the device using JavaSnipt in order to sync your targeted sites between devices.
 Use [Apple's walkthrough](https://support.apple.com/en-us/HT208681) to set up iCloud.

 If JavaSnipt cannot store your sites in iCloud, it will store them locally.
+When you sign into iCloud, JavaSnipt will copy your locally stored sites into iCloud and stop tracking sites locally.

 ### How do I delete a site from JavaSnipt?